Australian Native Plant Garden Design | Water-Wise & Wildlife

 • Irrigation

-Basic drip irrigation with timer
+Basic drip irrigation with rain-sensor controller for establishment period

 • Total

-Compact native garden with wildlife features
+Compact native garden with wildlife features—Sydney/Melbourne labour AUD $75–$95/hr; Perth/Brisbane AUD $60–$80/hr

 Medium Garden